pale-k1ng/FmSV_gui_edition/README.md

-# FmSV - Minecraft Server Manager
+# FmSV - Minecraft Server

 > **Fastest & easiest way to run a Minecraft server on Windows and {Linux soon...}**